LineChan/lem_in/README.md

 - **undirected** : there is no directed edges (an ant go through a tube in both directions)
 - **cyclic** : there are circles in the graph (possibility to go twice in the same room withe same ant)

 To find solutions I decided to implement an **Iterative Deepening Depth-First Search** (IDDFS).
 I chose that algorithm because it combines Breadth-First Search's ([BSF](http://www.geeksforgeeks.org/breadth-first-traversal-for-a-graph/)) fast search (for vertices closer to root) and Depth-Dirst Search's ([DSF](http://www.geeksforgeeks.org/depth-first-traversal-for-a-graph/)) space-efficiency.
+Also, the IDDSF guarentees that each path found is **the shortest one** available.

 The IDDSF calls DFS for different depths starting from an initial value.
 In every call, DFS is restricted from going beyond given depth.
 Because it is a DSF executed in a BFS fashion, the algorithm is easy to adapt to find **multiples shortest paths** by giving different initial values.